A2Amir/Traffic_Sign_Classifier/README.md

 ## Rubric Points

-### Here I will describe how I addressed each point in my implementation.
+### Here I will describe how I addressed each step in my implementation.

+#### 1. Because our dataset is a To Load the data set Provide a basic summary of the data set.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.